numerical-semigroups/Nuggets/README.md

 We want to visualize first in how many ways can we buy a certain amount of Nuggets.
 To this end we will use the [`gap`](https://www.gap-system.org) function `NrRestrictedPartitions` and the `gap` package [`jupyterviz`](https://nathancarter.github.io/jupyterviz/).
 We will also give some hints on how to use [`francy`](https://gap-packages.github.io/francy/).

-Notice that the ammounts that we correspond with finite sums of integers in the set $\{6,9,20\}$, and thus we are talking about the semigroup $\langle 6,9,20\rangle$.
+Notice that the ammounts that we correspond with finite sums of integers in the set $\lbrace 6,9,20\rbrace$, and thus we are talking about the semigroup $\langle 6,9,20\rangle$.
 We will use `numericalsgps` to work with numerical semigroups.

 If you want to know more about nuggets and numerical semigroups, please refer to this [book chapter](https://link.springer.com/chapter/10.1007/978-3-030-37853-0_6), this [paper](https://www.tandfonline.com/doi/abs/10.1080/0025570X.2018.1515559?journalCode=umma20) and this [manuscript](https://arxiv.org/abs/1912.04494).